LesFerch/DesktopPic/doc/v2/README.md

 DesktopPic 2.x requires Windows 10 or 11.

 DesktopPic 1.x can be used with Windows 7 and 8.
-Click [here](../v1/README.md) for 1.x Readme.
+Click [here](../v1/README.md) for the 1.x documentation.

 ## How to Download and Install